IsakIngebrigtsen/GeoNavPCR/README.md

-# GeoNavPCR: Georeffernced point cloud registration, with the goal of improving navigaiton solution of a mobile mapping veichle.
+# GeoNavPCR: Using point cloud registration algorithms to improve the navigation solutions of mobile mapping vehicles.

-## This is the code made as part of the master thesis "Concept study: Using point cloud registration algorithms to improve the navigation solutions of mobile mapping vehicles."
+## This code is part of the theis